imatix/openamq/tests/readme.txt

 run_tests
 ---------
 Will run the test classes currently present (subdirectories) and active.
-Please refer to the readme in this directory for particular test requirements.
+Please refer to the readme in each directory for particular test requirements.

 tests_api
 ---------